This course is now full for 2019/20. You can apply for 2020/21 via UCAS from September 2019.

 If you'd still like to apply for September 2019, take a look at some of our other available courses.

-This BA Digital Marketing degree is a unique two-year fast-track programme that immerses you in real-world, professional advertising and marketing communications:
+Our BA Digital Marketing degree is a unique two-year fast-track programme that immerses you in real-world, professional advertising and marketing communications:

 As you progress through the course you will build a knowledgeable skillset that gives you proficiency and know-how across disciplines and specialist expertise within them.
 Along the way, you’ll build a tangible ‘portfolio of practice’ that showcases your work and proves your professionalism; you’ll be making and delivering real media assets for real clients in the real world.

-It’s all part of a bigger picture that answers the creative industry’s calls for savvy digital talent to exploit new opportunities and trends in emerging markets and technologies.
+This course aims to answer the creative industry’s calls for savvy digital talent to exploit new opportunities and trends in emerging markets and technologies.